 Since it has become a lot more convenient to conduct these interviews, job seekers are now facing fiercer competition.
-As an experienced external recruiter and internal recruiter in the past who has interviewed close to a thousand candidates, Setsuko Shimauchi, RGF Professional Recruitment Japan’s Manager of the Office Administration Professionals Team, shares her biggest advice for candidates seeking to stand out in an interview.
+As an experienced external recruiter and internal recruiter in the past who has interviewed close to a thousand candidates, RGF Professional Recruitment Japan’s consultant shares her biggest advice for candidates seeking to stand out in an interview.

 Top 3 tips to stand out during an interview: